Vegetarianism by country: Malaysia

 Vegetarian diets are categorized as lacto vegetarianism, ovo-lacto vegetarianism, and veganism in general.
 The reasons for being vegetarian include influence from friends and family members, concern about global warming, health issues and weight management, religion and mercy for animals, in descending order of significance.

+Indonesia

+Vegetarianism and veganism have grown in Indonesia alongside increased interest in health and plant-based foods.
+A 2022 review published in Heliyon estimated that around two million Indonesians were vegetarian or vegan and noted that the number of people registered with the Indonesia Vegetarian Society increased from about 60,000 in 2007 to 500,000 in 2010.
+The review attributed some of the growth in vegetarianism to health awareness and the influence of Buddhist and Hindu communities, while also noting that rising incomes have contributed to increased meat consumption.

+In an online survey of 2,378 Indonesian respondents conducted by Snapcart in November 2022, 11% identified as vegetarian or vegan.
+Among respondents who had not previously followed either diet, 45% expressed an interest in trying one, while health and longevity were the most frequently cited motivations among those who had tried vegetarian or vegan diets.

 Singapore

 Rice, mushrooms, vegetables are some of the dietary staples, mixed with a rich variety of spices, coconut, lime and tamarind.
 Buddhist Chinese monastics are vegetarians or vegans.
 Singapore is also the headquarters of the world's first international, vegetarian, fast food chain, VeganBurg.
 The bigger communities of vegetarians and vegans in Singapore are Vegetarian Society (VSS) and SgVeganCommunity.
 Vegetarian and vegan places have an active role in the gastronomy of Singapore.

 Thailand

 There are more than 908 vegetarian eating establishments in Thailand.

 West Asia

 Israel

 A study by the Israeli Ministry of Health in 2001 found that 7.2% of men and 9.8% of women were vegetarian.
 Although vegetarianism is quite common, the actual percentage of vegetarians in Israel may be lower—the Israeli food industry estimated it at 5%.
 In 2010, one study found that 2.6% of Israelis were vegetarians or vegans.

 According to a 2015 poll done by two Israeli newspapers Globes and Channel 2, 8% of the Israeli population were vegetarians and 5% were vegans.
 13% consider turning vegan or vegetarian.
 Tel Aviv beat out Berlin, New York and Chennai as U.S. food website The Daily Meal's top destination for vegan travelers.

 Jewish vegan and vegetarian population has contributed to promotion of meat-free and animal-product-free cultures within Israel through various platforms.
 The Israeli army made special provision for vegan soldiers in 2015, which included providing non-leather boots and wool-free berets.

 Some argue that the practicing and learning Judaism would lead a person to adopt vegetarianism or veganism.